App Building Guidelines

 Read/Write Files: Macros in an App

-For web Apps you will only be able to read and write to files that are within the same folder as your App or a lower down folder, i.e. any folder that is within the folder that contains the app.
-(Can be more than 1 level down.)
-This rule will also apply to Macros that you wish to use for your App, unless it is a standard macro that is part of the Alteryx product installer or a data installer.
+For web Apps you can only read and write to files that are within the same folder as your App or a lower-down folder, in other words, any folder that is within the folder that contains the app (can be more than 1 level down.)
+This rule also applies to Macros that you wish to use for your App, unless it's a standard macro that is part of the Alteryx product installer or a data installer.

 Do not use

-%temp% to write to the temp directory when building workflows or apps to be saved to the Gallery.
+%temp% to write to the temp directory when you build workflows or apps to be saved to the Gallery.
 Keep all file paths within the workflow.
-If developing a chained app, use only the file name rather than any file path, e.g.,
+If you develop a chained app, use only the file name rather than any file path, for example,

 .\fileOutput.yxdb and not

 %temp%\fileOutput.yxdb or something similar.
-Select a file by browsing to it and then change the file dependency path to a relative path using the Workflow Dependencies window.
+Select a file by browsing to it and then change the file dependency path to a relative path via the Workflow Dependencies window.

 Prohibited Tools and Events

-The following Alteryx Designer tools and events are prohibited in the Alteryx Public Gallery (gallery.alteryx.com), also known as the Analytics Gallery, due to the numerous possible configurations and the actions that can be performed:
+These Alteryx Designer tools and events are prohibited in the Community Gallery, also known as the Analytics Gallery, due to the numerous possible configurations and actions that can be performed: